johanneskastl/gitlab_on_k3s_vagrant_libvirt_ansible/README.md

 The installation is done using the [official helm chart](https://docs.gitlab.com/charts/).

-There is a branch `with-gitlab-runner` that also installs a [Gitlab Runner](https://docs.gitlab.com/runner/install/kubernetes/).
+This branch `with-gitlab-runner` also installs a [Gitlab Runner](https://docs.gitlab.com/runner/install/kubernetes/).

 There is a branch called `gitlab-operator` that installs GitLab using the